 For cardiovascular health, the American Heart Association recommends at least 30 minutes of moderate-intensity aerobic activity five days a week, or at least 25 minutes of vigorous aerobic activity three days a week, or a combination of the two.(3)

-So, maybe realizing that exercise could pay you, or you pay yourself as the healthcare savings add up, will be what can push you to setting a goal to exercise more regularly.
+So, maybe realizing that exercise could pay you, or you pay yourself as the healthcare savings add up, will be what can push you to set a goal to exercise more regularly.

 Once you take the first few steps, the benefits of exercise will eventually be the fuel to keep you moving!